What Is IRS Form 8606?

 Form 8606 is an IRS tax form you're required to file if you've made nondeductible contributions to an individual retirement account (IRA) during the tax year.
 It is also required if you have taken Roth IRA distributions or certain other IRA distributions, or if you have converted certain accounts to a Roth IRA during the year.

-There are several retirement planning scenarios that might require you to file Form 8606.
+Several retirement planning scenarios might require you to file Form 8606.
 Learn what they are and how to properly fill out the form.

 What Is IRS Form 8606?

 The most common reason to file Form 8606 is making nondeductible (after-tax) contributions to a traditional IRA.
 Because these contributions do not reduce your taxable income as regular IRA contributions do, they must be reported and taxed accordingly.
 This would typically happen if you have maxed out your regular tax-deductible contributions for the year but still want to make additional contributions to your retirement fund.

 If you have ever made nondeductible contributions to an IRA, SEP IRA, or SIMPLE IRA, you'll also need to use Form 8606 to report any distributions you take from these accounts, along with all Roth IRA distributions.

-Form 8606 isn't required when you contribute to a Roth IRA because they're never deductible to begin with, but the form is required if you make conversions from a traditional IRA, SEP, or Simple IRA to a Roth IRA.
+Form 8606 isn't required when you contribute to a Roth IRA because those contributions are never tax-deductible, but the form is required if you convert a traditional IRA, SEP, or Simple IRA to a Roth IRA.

 Who Uses IRS Form 8606?